mmpcoin-community/mmpcoin/README.md

 (Credits to BlobMaster41)

-## What is Bells?
+## What is MmpCoin?
-Bells is the twin of DogeCoin, born before it, and just seen the lights now.
+MmpCoin is the twin of DogeCoin, born before it, and just seen the lights now.
 [Visit blockchain explorer](https://belscan.io/)

 ## Development and contributions
 Developers work in their own trees, then submit pull requests when they think